-If you are reading this blog post you have asked yourself at least once what are ZIP+4 Codes.
+If you are reading this blog post you have asked yourself at least once what is ZIP Code Plus 4?.
 To answer this question, we should first take a step back.
 ZIP Codes were introduced by USPS in 1963 with the aim of making the mail travel faster (“zipping along”) when senders use them.
 Initially, ZIP codes consisted of five digits.
 However, with time, the US population has significantly increased and 5-digit codes were no longer accurate enough.
 Thus, in 1983, USPS introduced ZIP+4 codes.
 Known also as “+4 codes”, ZIP+4 codes add another layer of precision to the standard code that was comprised of five digits.

 In a few words, you can break down a nine-digit ZIP Codes in two distinct parts: